French language in Minnesota

-The French language has been spoken in modern-day Minnesota since the 17th century, being the first European language to be brought to the area.
+The French language has been spoken in Minnesota since the 17th century, being the first European language to be brought to the area.

 History

 The history of the French language in Minnesota is closely linked with that of Canadian settlers, such as explorer Louis Hennepin and trapper Pierre Parrant, who contributed very early on to its use in the area.

 As early as the mid-17th century, evidence shows the presence of French expeditions, settlements and villages in the region, in particular thanks to Frenchmen Pierre-Esprit Radisson and Médard des Groseilliers, who likely reached Minnesota in 1654 after exploring Wisconsin.